 Have fun scoring your artisan bread with your favorite cuts!

-How to serve Italian round country bread
+Some ideas on how to serve Italian round country bread.

 I never wait; the smell of this freshly made peasant bread is so good that we dive into it, but I needed to let you know, as that is what a professional baker will tell you!